1 Name of Medicine

 Over the entire treatment period of Phase III studies in plaque psoriasis, infections were reported in 63.2% of patients treated with bimekizumab (120.4 per 100 patient-years).
 Serious infections were reported in 1.5% of patients treated with bimekizumab (1.6 per 100 patient-years) (see Section 4.4).

-Infection rates observed in PsA and axSpA (nr-axSpA and AS) Phase III clinical studies were similar to those observed in plaque psoriasis.
+Infection rates observed in PsA, axSpA (nr-axSpA and AS) and HS Phase III clinical studies were similar to those observed in plaque psoriasis.

-In the placebo-controlled period, oral and oropharyngeal candidiasis rates in patients treated with bimekizumab were 2.3% and 0% respectively in PsA and 3.7% and 0.3% respectively in axSpA compared to 0% with placebo.
+In the placebo-controlled period, oral and oropharyngeal candidiasis rates in patients treated with bimekizumab were 2.3% and 0% respectively in PsA, 3.7% and 0.3% respectively in axSpA and 7.1% and 0% respectively in HS compared to 0% with placebo.

 Neutropenia.
 Neutropenia was observed with bimekizumab in phase III clinical studies in plaque psoriasis.
 In the 16 weeks placebo-controlled period neutropenia grade 3/4 were observed at the same frequency of 0.6% in patients receiving bimekizumab or placebo.
 Over the entire treatment period of Phase III studies, neutropenia grade 3/4 were observed in 1% of patients treated with bimekizumab.

-The frequency of neutropenia in PsA and axSpA (nr-axSpA and AS) clinical studies was similar to that observed in plaque psoriasis studies.
+The frequency of neutropenia in PsA, axSpA (nr-axSpA and AS) and HS clinical studies was similar to that observed in plaque psoriasis studies.

 Most cases of neutropenia were transient and did not require treatment discontinuation.
 No serious infections were associated with neutropenia.